Accompanist / Associate Conductor

-Kevin has been heard at the organ in numerous venues including Symphony Hall (Boston), Old South Church, Emmanuel Church, Old West Church, and Methuen Memorial Music Hall.
-He has also appeared as organ and piano accompanist for multiple choral ensembles, and is now Accompanist for both the Heritage Chorale and The Boston Cecilia.
+Kevin has been heard at the organ in numerous venues including Symphony Hall (Boston), Old South Church, Emmanuel Church, Old West Church, and Methuen Memorial Music Hall, and as a singer with the Marsh Chapel Choir, Emmanuel Music, Cantata Singers, and VOICES 21C.

-In December 2016 he co-founded “et al.,” (formerly "The Brookline Consort") with soprano Carey Shunskis.
-He now serves as co-artistic director, baritone, and primary accompanist for this project-based professional choral ensemble.
-Learn more at et al. here.
+In December 2016, he co-founded with soprano Carey Shunskisin “et al.,” (formerly "The Brookline Consort") where he continues to serve as co-artistic director, baritone, and primary accompanist for this project-based professional choral ensemble.
+Learn more about et al. here.

-Kevin holds a Masters of Sacred Music degree from Boston University in Choral Conducting with primary professors Ann Howard Jones, Scott Allen Jarrett, and Peter Sykes and a Bachelors of Music degree from Indiana University in Organ Performance with primary professors Janette Fishell, Bruce Neswick, Jeffrey Smith, and Todd Wilson.
+Kevin holds a Masters of Sacred Music degree from Boston University in Choral Conducting with primary professors Ann Howard Jones, Scott Allen Jarrett, and Peter Sykes, and a Bachelors of Music degree from Indiana University in Organ Performance with primary professors Janette Fishell, Bruce Neswick, Jeffrey Smith, and Todd Wilson.

 Learn more about Kevin at www.kevinwneel.com.